 Webinar: What Do Youth Want?
 Results and Applications From the Sacred Heart University National Polls

-* Opportunities for higher ed: One in two U.S. youth consider sustainability and social justice issues relevant to their future employment, and nearly three in five say they either currently are or would have been “more likely” to apply to a college or university that offered a program focused on sustainability and social justice.
+Implications for higher education: One in two youth consider sustainability and social justice relevant to their future careers, and nearly three in five say such programming makes them more likely to apply to a given college or university.

 Presenters